 There's a new article posted on our sister site at About-Jesus.org called Was it just a coincidence? that talks about five incredible events that took place during the first century of this era, about 2000 years ago, that reaffrim the Christian view that Jesus is the Messiah.

-One of the five events described in the article involves a Judaic ceremony that symbolized the temporary atonement of sin, which just happened to stop working at or about the very same year that Jesus was crucified, becoming the permanent, non-symbolic atonement for sin.
+One of the five events described in the article involves miracles associated with a yearly sin-atonement ceremony stopped happening about the time that Jesus became the final and permanent atonement for sin.

-The Talmud is a collection of ancient Rabbinical discussions and commentary, often focusing on Jewish law, customs and ceremonies.
-It was compiled in a written form from about 200 AD to about 500 AD.
+The Talmud offers additional information about the sin-atonement ceremony that might be of interest.
+The Talmud is a collection of Rabbinical discussions and commentary, often focusing on Judaic law, customs and ceremonies and was compiled in a written form from about 200 AD to about 500 AD.

-Regardless of whether one acknowledged that Jesus is the Christ, the odds that these two events would happen either during the same year or near the same year is incredible.
+Regardless of whether one acknowledges that Jesus as the Messiah, the odds that these two events would happen either during the same year or near the same year is incredible.

 Next article: Some Bible verses that help explain salvation